-- A firm recommendation from a family member or friend can be helpful.
-It isn't a guarantee that your experience will be the same but it's a good start! - We can recommend Estate Agents in your area.
+• A firm recommendation from a family member or friend can be helpful.
+It isn't a guarantee that your experience will be the same but it's a good start!
+We always recommend a local agent

 Do they present properties to a high quality?